ohollmen/WinDDS/README.md

 unzip "dest" directory works as you expected
 - **run** - Set of setup commands or Powershell functions to run (array of operation objects):
-  - **cmd** - Command executable to run (w. basename or absolute path, NOT inclusing args !
+  - **cmd** - Command executable to run (w. basename or absolute path, NOT including args !
 For "args" see below) or name of Powershell function to call (There will never be Path part to this)
   - **args** - Array of arguments to pass to command executable
   - **disa** - Disable this command (e.g. temporarily, keep as example, etc.)
   - **ps** - Flag for command being a Powershell command/function call (+args), not an system level executable call
+- **gp** - Apply Group Policy from a directory tree using LGPO.exe utility
+  - **lgpoexe** - The full path (including filename) of LGPO.exe group policy utility
+  - **basedir** - The path of group policies directory (typically GUID form strings with surrounding "curlies")
+  - **rmpol** - Flag for removing all policies from global policy directorries before applying new policies from "basedir".

 ## Starting Setup

 ### Downloading Script and Config